mikenizo808/How-To-Crypto-Mine-for-Monero-XMR-on-Ubuntu-20.04-with-XMRig/README.md

     https://www.getmonero.org/resources/user-guides/verification-allos-advanced.html

 *Important: For either GUI or CLI downloads, be sure to use at least version `0.17.2.3`, since there were major bugfixes in this release.
-Here, we use use the very latest `0.17.3.1`.*
+Here, we use use `0.17.3.1`, which is already old so always be sure to check for new releases.*

 ## Installing `Monero Wallet`
 You can just download and launch the app, but the recommendation is to perform the following technique to verify the bits.